Updated: 2020-07-16 by

 1. District of Columbia law requires you to have health insurance.

 The federal tax penalty for going without health insurance ended in 2019.
 But the District passed a law to take its place.
-The health insurance mandate, called the Individual Tax Payer Health Insurance Responsibility Requirement, says that D.C. residents must have health insurance that meets the requirements of the Affordable Care Act.
+The health insurance mandate, called the Individual Responsibility Requirement, requires D.C. residents to have health insurance that meets the requirements of the Affordable Care Act, get an exemption, or pay a penalty when they file D.C. taxes.

-If you are uninsured and you don't qualify for an exemption, you'll face a state tax penalty for going without health insurance in 2020.
-To learn about the D.C. insurance requirement and find out whether you qualify for an exemption, see Do I Have to Get Health Insurance in the District of Columbia?
+To learn more about the D.C. insurance requirement and find out whether you qualify for an exemption, see Do I Have to Get Health Insurance in the District of Columbia?

-To learn more about enrollment, see How Do I Sign Up for Obamacare in the District of Columbia?
+To learn more about enrollment, see How To Sign Up for Obamacare in the District of Columbia.

 Several forms of financial assistance can help you lower your health insurance premiums.

 Fedral tax credits.
 The federal government provides help with premium payments for those whose incomes fall between 100% and 400% of the federal poverty level.
-For 2020, for example, a family of four earning as much as $103,000 can qualify for subsidies, as can an individual who earns up to $49,960.
+For example, for 2021 health plans, a family of four in the District of Columbia earning as much as $104,800 can qualify for subsidies, as can an individual who earns up to $51,040.
 Though the subsidies are tax credits, they are automatically deducted from the cost of your premiums each month, as long as you purchase your plan through DC Health Link.

 Cost sharing reductions.
 More than half of the people who purchase coverage through a health insurance exchange receive "cost-sharing reductions" (CSRs).
 Originally, these were payments the federal government made to insurance companies that allowed them to reduce deductibles and co-payments for lower-income Americans.
 In 2017, the Trump administration stopped paying for CSRs, but insurers and many state regulators found a creative way keep the program alive—adding the costs to silver marketplace plans through a practice called “silver loading”—so CSR benefits remain available for 2020 insurance plans.

 Keep in mind that cost-sharing subsidies are available only on silver plans.
-They will automatically reduce your premium if your income as no more than 250% of the federal poverty level.
-(For 2020, that means a family of four can't earn more than $64,375 and an individual not more than $24,980.)
+They will automatically reduce your premium if your income is no more than 250% of the federal poverty level.
+(For 2021 health plans, that means a family of four in the District of Columbia can't earn more than $65,500 and an individual not more than $25,520.)
 If you think you may qualify, look carefully at costs for the silver plans available at DC Health Link while you are shopping for coverage.

 Medicaid.
 If your income is very low, you may qualify for free or low-cost coverage through Medicaid in the District of Columbia.